bustoutsolutions/siesta/index.md

 ## Basic Usage

-Make a singleton for the REST API you want to use:
+Make a shared service instance for the REST API you want to use:

 ```swift
 let MyAPI = Service(baseURL: "https://api.example.com")